gswebspace/Img2PDF/README.md

 #How to Download just the App ?
 STEP 1 -Install Microsoft .NET Framework 4.0 (or higher)
 <br>
-STEP 2 -Grab the Zip file in the Application Directory
+STEP 2 -Grab the Setup file in the Application Directory